1 – make the FTW Transcriber add timestamps automatically

-When you save a configuration, it is stored as a file on your computer in a folder called “Configurations”, normally located somewhere like this: C:\Program Files\The FTW Transcriber\Configurations
+When you save a configuration, it is stored as a file on your computer in a folder called “Configuration”, normally located somewhere like this:

-If you cannot find that folder, search for a file called FTWT.exe.
-“Configurations” is in the same folder as that file.
+If you cannot find that folder, search on your C drive for a file called FTWT.exe.
+“Configuration” is in the same folder as that file.

 If you want your transcription company’s configuration file to be pre-loaded in all copies of the FTW Transcriber so that no transcriber ever needs to ask you for it, please contact us.